SAP/wdio-qmate-service/README.md

 [Documentation is in process]

-## Why wdio-vyper-service?
+## Why wdio-qmate-service?

-`wdio-vyper-service` allows you to use all the native webdriver.io commands and features, providing an access to [Reuse API](https://github.wdf.sap.corp/sProcurement/vyperForAll/blob/master/reuse/doc.md).
+`wdio-qmate-service` allows you to use all the native webdriver.io commands and features, providing an access to [Reuse API](https://github.wdf.sap.corp/sProcurement/vyperForAll/blob/master/reuse/doc.md).

-`wdio-vyper-service` provides you more flexibility than [vyper-wdio](https://github.wdf.sap.corp/sProcurement/vyper-wdio).
+`wdio-qmate-service` provides you more flexibility than [qmate](https://github.tools.sap/sProcurement/qmate).

 #### It allows you to choose WDIO features you prefer :